flying-musk/admin-api/README.md

 `npm install` to install modules

-`npm start` to test locally on http://localhost:8080/, with endpoint `helloWorld`
+`npm start` to test locally on http://localhost:8080/, with endpoint `login`

+`npm run start:money` to test locally on http://localhost:8080/, with endpoint `money`

 currenly command for deploy to google cloud platform: